Audi Q8 e-tron review: highly refined, but hardly efficient EV

 As Audi’s flagship electric SUV, the Q8 e-tron offers superb performance, comfort and refinement

 The Q8 e-tron is practical, too, with loads of space for the family and all their luggage, albeit without a seven-seat option and oddly less boot space than the pre-facelift model.
-But despite the on-paper improvements, Audi’s luxury electric SUV can’t match the range of key rivals like the BMW iX, nor is it particularly efficiency in the real world.
+But despite the on-paper improvements, Audi’s luxury electric SUV can’t match the range of key rivals like the BMW iX, nor is it particularly efficient in the real world.

 About the Audi Q8 e-tron